-This easy pumpkin bread is honestly the best… such a cozy and comforting treat!
+This gluten free pumpkin bread is honestly the best fall breakfast or dessert... such a cozy and comforting treat.
+The chocolate chips complement the pumpkin flavor perfectly.

-The pumpkin here is definitely not overpowering, and the bit of pumpkin pie spice (a blend of cinnamon, ginger, nutmeg, and allspice) that we’re adding to this bread really gives it such a deep and beautiful flavor.
+The pumpkin here is definitely not overpowering, and the bit of pumpkin pie spice that we're adding to this loaf cake really gives it such a deep and beautiful flavor.

-- It’s just so beyond soft and moist.
+- It's just so beyond soft and moist.
 I mean, think about it.
-Not only does the pumpkin add a ton of moisture, so does the addition of the Greek yogurt and the whole milk.
-Even the little bit of brown sugar here helps keep this quick bread extra soft.
+Not only does the pumpkin add a ton of moisture, so does the addition of the milk.
+Even the brown sugar helps keep this loaf cake extra soft.

-- The blend of spices we’re using is so tasty but subtle — we’re not overdoing it.
-If you don’t have pumpkin pie spice, there are lots of great sites out there offering up recipes for how to make your own blend.
+- The blend of spices we're using is so tasty but subtle -- we're not overdoing it.

 - The chocolate chips go perfectly with the pumpkin flavor.
 Who knew chocolate + pumpkin is such a winning combination!